 On June 7, the global death toll from the coronavirus surged past 400,000, according to Johns Hopkins University.
 About 30 percent of those cases, or two million infections, were in the US.

 Japan lifted a nationwide state of emergency over the coronavirus on May 25, gradually reopening the world’s third-largest economy as government officials warned caution was still necessary to prevent another wave.

 The world reached a grim milestone on May 26 as the number of confirmed coronavirus cases passed the 5.5 million mark.

-On May 27, the United States became the first country to reach a six-figure death toll, as the number of people killed from the coronavirus surpassed 100,000.
+On May 27, the US became the first country to reach a six-figure death toll, as the number of people killed from the coronavirus surpassed 100,000.
 On the same day, Spain began a 10-day official mourning period in memory of the more than 27,000 people who lost their lives to the virus in the country.

-US President Donald Trump announced on May 29 that the US was “terminating” its relationship with the WHO, saying the agency has not made coronavirus reforms.
+US President Trump announced on May 29 that the US was “terminating” its relationship with the WHO, saying the agency has not made coronavirus reforms.

 On May 31, Latin America’s death toll surged past the 50,000 mark and cases neared one million, with countries such as Brazil, Chile, Mexico and Peru struggling to stem the tide.

 Meanwhile, in the UK, a third member of a scientific advisory body to the government warned that it was too soon to lift the COVID-19 lockdown because the test and trace system was not yet fully operational.

 On May 19, WHO chief Ghebreyesus promised an independent review of the global pandemic response after countries at a virtual meeting of the World Health Assembly called for a probe.